-Character A is out of sight (under a desk, behind a screen, etc) and for some reason is talking to himself.
-Character B enters the room and hears talking.
-Looking around, Character B spots a cell phone/mannequin/ sleeping person/inanimate object and assumes that it is the object doing the talking.
+Alice is out of sight (under a desk, behind a screen, etc) and for some reason is talking to herself.
+Bob enters the room and hears talking.
+Looking around, Bob spots a cell phone/mannequin/ sleeping person/inanimate object and assumes that it is the object doing the talking.

 This trope describes any situation in which a character is speaking, and other characters believe the voice is coming from another person or an inanimate object, and this was not the intention of the person speaking.
 If the speaker achieved this effect deliberately, then it's just an example of ordinary Ventriloquism.
 Compare Multitasked Conversation, when a character is careful disclosing information to a hidden character while conversing with another, and Correlation/Causation Gag, when a small action correlates to a bigger action, with the former being mistaken as the cause.

-- There's a Donald Duck story in which Donald is taking care of Uncle Scrooge's pet talking parrot, which is obsessed with counting.
-Of course the parrot gets away and Donald has to search for it.
+- Disney Ducks Comic Universe: In one story, Donald is taking care of Uncle Scrooge's pet talking parrot, which is obsessed with counting.
+Of course, the parrot gets away and Donald has to search for it.
 At one point, Donald is accosted by a woman who has recently been called "old".

 - Hey There, It's Yogi Bear!: Yogi commandeers Ranger Smith's telephone.

 Yogi: Hello?
 Hello?
 Is this the White House?

 - The Lion King (1994): Young Simba tries to roar to intimidate the hyenas but they just laugh at him and tell him to do it again.
 The second time, the adult Mufasa roars, and for a moment everybody (including Simba himself) believes that the roar came from Simba.